 There is no better time to think about wellness and wellbeing – especially in the workplace.
-With so much focus on eating well, taking care of our mental health and trying to fit more physical exercise into our lives, here are the top 5 trends employee wellness experts Elevate think will be big in 2019.
+With so much focus on eating well, taking care of our mental health, and trying to fit more physical exercise into our lives, here are the top 5 trends employee wellness experts Elevate think will be big this year.

 1. FINANCIAL WELLBEING

 Health and wellbeing is personal.
-Much like no two companies are the same, no two employees are the same, and the key to an effective health and wellbeing programme is offering an individualized, personal approach.
+Much like no two companies are the same, no two employees are the same, and the key to an effective health and wellbeing program is offering an individualized, personal approach.
 This is key to ongoing success and optimal engagement.
-First up, find out what your employees want and need by running a survey.
+First, find out what your employees want and need by conducting a survey.
 Secondly, offer something more than just a generic workshop with a one-size-fits-all approach.
-Employees are demanding more from their health at work packages – DNA testing, one-to-one specialist health coaching and personalized wearable tech now being the norm.
+Employees are demanding more from their health at-work packages – DNA testing, one-to-one specialist health coaching, and personalized wearable tech now being the norm.

 3. ADDRESSING BURNOUT